Nemanja Čović: Vojvodina

+China

+Kunshan FC

+On 2 May 2022, Čović joined China League One club Kunshan FC.
+He scored 16 goals in the 2022 China League One season, helped the team win the league title and get promoted to the Chinese Super League for the first time, however the club was dissolved in March 2023.

+Henan FC

+On 7 April 2023, Čović signed with Chinese Super League club Henan FC, reuniting with former Kunshan manager Sergio Zarco.
+He scored 15 goals in his first season in the top division, surpassing Leandro Netto's record in 2011 (14 goals) of most goals scored by a Henan player in a Chinese Super League season.

 International career

 Youth level

 Čović appeared for under-19 and scored a goal in three games.
 On 29 February 2012, Čović scored a goal in a friendly for Serbia's U21 team against Bosnia and Herzegovina U21.

 Senior national team

 Čović got his first call up to the senior Serbia side for the friendly games against Dominican Republic and Panama.
 He made his debut on 25 January 2021, as a substitution during halftime.
-In the second half of a draw game against Panama he took captain’s armband.
+In the second half of a draw game against Panama he took captain's armband.